hamsiHftm/IN307-Mobile-Computing-Blog/README.md

 - **Emulator Configuration**: `10.0.2.2` is used for Android emulators to access localhost.
 If using a different setup, adjust the `_baseUrl` accordingly.

+## User Experience Focus

+Throughout the development of this app, my primary focus was on enhancing user experience.
+Here’s how I’ve incorporated that:

+- **Smooth Navigation**: The app features smooth transitions and intuitive navigation.
+For example, in the blog list view, pagination buttons are enabled and disabled based on the available pages.
+This ensures users can navigate seamlessly between pages.
+The search functionality is also designed to be responsive, showing empty result messages with illustrations if no results are found and providing relevant blog posts when a search term yields results.

+- **Error Handling and Feedback**: Clear error handling and feedback mechanisms are integrated throughout the app.
+For instance, when the backend service is down, the app shows error messages with illustrations to inform users.
+During loading states, animations from the Lottie library are used to keep users engaged while data is being fetched.

+- **Validation and Guidance**: The app includes robust validation for forms.
+For example, when signing up or logging in, users receive immediate feedback on errors such as invalid email addresses or mismatched passwords.
+This helps users correct mistakes quickly.
+Similarly, when creating a new blog, the app ensures that the title and content are provided and that the content length exceeds ten characters before submission.

+- **Detailed Blog Views**: Blog posts are presented with comprehensive details.
+For example, each blog detail view includes the blog title, content, image, number of likes, and a list of comments.
+If there are no comments, an image placeholder is shown.
+This approach offers a rich and engaging experience, making it easy for users to interact with and appreciate the content.

+- **Consistent Design**: A consistent theme and design elements are used throughout the app.
+The design includes clear visual and interactive elements, such as consistent button styles and theme colors.
+This attention to detail enhances overall usability and provides a cohesive and pleasant user experience.

 ## FEEDBACK AND MY FOCUS - UX

 - **Time Constraints**: I had limited time and spent a lot of it working on authentication issues with the backend.
 Despite this, I focused on making the user experience (UX) as good as possible.